phillipclarke29/webanagram/readme.md

-## Base project for Piwik Experiment
+## Anagram Challenge Experiment

 # Install with npm install

 # Start with node server.js

+Simple angular app to check whether two words are anagrams of each otherwise